downitch/xtraktor/README.md

 # xtraktor

+## IMPORTANT

+This is an experimental branch where I am trying to add AI to the project.
+Let's see if it works.

 ## Description

 This is a simple tool that scans JS files from web-page and tries to extract additional endpoints from it.